Academics » Curriculum

 Semester | Grade 11, 12; Credit: 1/2

-Intended for the non–college bound student, this course places the student into situations which confront him or her as a part of the country’s workforce.
-Resume completion, letter writing, report writing, and basic usage reviews are included in the study.
+Intended for the non–college bound, students are placed into situations which confront them as a part of the country’s workforce.
+Resume completion, letter writing, report writing, and basic usage reviews are examples of course activities.

 World Literature ** +